ceumicrodata/onboarding/_episodes/02-terminal.md

   $ cat test_*
   ~~~
   {: .language-bash}

-  You are going to learn about `cat` command in the **Redirection** section.
+  You are going to learn about `cat` command in the next section.

 ## Redirection
 - `cat` will print the content of files on your terminal screen.
 It's positional argument is a file list separated by spaces.
   ~~~
   $ cat my-code.py
   ~~~
   {: .language-bash}

-If you specify multiple files, it will con`cat`enate (its name come frome here), meaning that linking together and output each o them, one after the other, as a single block of text as it could be seen at the end of the **Files and Directories Manipulation** section.
+If you specify multiple files, it will con`cat`enate (its name comes from here), meaning that linking together and output each of them, one after the other, as a single block of text as it could be seen at the end of the **Files and Directories Manipulation** section.

 - `head` and `tail` shows you the first and last few lines of a text file, respectively.
 It has one positional argument, the text file.
   ~~~